marvinrusinek/angular-10-quiz-app/README.md

 - Should QuestionComponent move into containers?
 Thinking about the architecture here...
 -----
 # Once navigation works:
-- correctAnswerCount is not incrementing for each correct answer
-- check that border is blue for question and gray for answers
+- ensure that border is blue for question and gray for answers
 - for last question, make sure that the correct answer is selected and time stopped
 - make it work without "selected" field in Option.ts - I believe I've done this, just not sure if adding selected? field is appropriate

+still todo:
 - mat-checkbox for multiple answer questions (if there is a single answer - use mat-radio, otherwise use mat-checkbox), created function in Quiz API to check the question type
 - change the quiz-topic-img instead to use the image path in QUIZ_DATA <img mat-card-image [src]="quizData.imageUrl"> instead of loading it in the CSS

 - answer showing up as error in di-quiz template - answer is not a field on model! - check if this is still an issue
-- fix the selected error .selected vs ['selected']

 - create function that creates a mapping - I believe I've done this
 	- loop over this.quizData.question array